dbziegler-test/Capstone_DL_project/README.md

-Capstone MIT/Great Learn Project: Deep Learning Malaria Detection project. note some course requirement are adding on the code over and above actual normal code base. summary and conclusion course requrement.
+Capstone MIT/Great Learn Project: Deep Learning Malaria Detection project. note some course requirement are adding on the code over and above actual normal code base.
+Report summary and conclusion included in the notebook are a course requrement.